transientlunatic/asimov/docs/source/user-guide/events.rst

 If you're interacting with an asimov project using the command line interface you can directly download information about a trigger and create an event in the project.

 If you want to pull information from non-public events you'll first need to ensure that you have a LIGO proxy set up.
-The easiest way to do this as a normal user is just to run `ligo_proxy_init`:
+The easiest way to do this as a normal user is just to run `ligo-proxy-init`:

 .. code-block:: console

-   $ ligo_proxy_init isaac.asimov
+   $ ligo-proxy-init isaac.asimov

-and then provide your password to set up a proxy.
+replacing isaac.asimov with your own username, and then provide your password to set up a proxy.
 If you're working with publically available triggers then you can skip this step, and asimov will gather all of the publically available data which it can.

 .. code-block:: console